rike82/data-wrangling-project/README.md

     - 1. Have media platforms benefited and continue to benefit from the topic "Covid"?
     - 2. Have health related topics overall gained in importance since the beginning of the pandemic?
 5. Methodology, steps for data cleaning, analysis, ....
-    1.  retrieving data (csv) from Hopkins .....
+    1.  retrieving data (csv) from Hopkins Github Documentation
     2.  retrieving data from Youtube API
         - complications/obstacles
         -